patriciomacadden/hobbit/README.md

 #### Halting

-To immediately stop a request within a filter or route you must specify the
+To immediately stop a request within route you can use `halt`.
+You can also specify a status:
-status:

 ```ruby
 require 'hobbit'